mintster/nixmash-spring/README.md

-spring-data
+NixMash Spring
 ==========================

-This project demonstrates configuration and various uses of Spring Data JPA, Hibernate and MVC.
-It accompanies blog posts at http://nixmash.com on various aspects of the application and are listed below in their accompanying implementation version.
+This project demonstrates Spring Data, Spring Web MVC and Thymeleaf.
+It accompanies blog posts at http://nixmash.com which are listed below in their accompanying implementation version.

 ##Implemented##